deepakthakur-92/Llama2_on_CPU_Machine/README.md

-# Chatbot Using Retrieval Question Answering Using Llama2 on CPU Machinez
+# Chatbot Using Retrieval Question Answering Using Llama2 on CPU Machine

 This project implements a chatbot using Retrieval Question Answering (QA) techniques.
 The chatbot is built using Flask, LangChain, and Hugging Face Transformers.

 ## Overview
 The chatbot retrieves answers from a pre-processed set of documents using a retrieval-based QA model.
 It accepts user questions and returns relevant answers from the document corpus.

-Installation
+### Installation
 1. Clone the repository:
 ```
 git clone https://github.com/your_username/your_repository.git